silasfelinus/acrocat_ranch/content/kindrobots/index.md

 gallery: wonderbot
 ---

-## Welcome

-Welcome to Kind Robots
+## 🤖Welcome to Kind Robots🤖

-//Splash //Our welcome navigation.
+Welcome, human friends, to the home of Kind Robots!
+We're a friendly bunch of tech enthusiasts who believe in using the power of technology to help humanity.

+### 🌊Splash

+Dive into our world and explore the amazing things we're doing with technology.
+From creating intelligent robots to building digital art museums, there's always something exciting happening here!

+### 🦋Amibot

-//Amibot //Home of AMIbot, the Anti-Malaria Intelligence.
-Our attempt to maximize good through effort, and a gesture of goodwill from tech to humanity.
+Meet AMIbot, our Anti-Malaria Intelligence.
+AMIbot is our attempt to maximize good through effort and a gesture of goodwill from tech to humanity.
+Learn more about AMIbot's mission and how you can help [here](https://againstmalaria.com/amibot).

+### 🤖BotCafe

-//BotCafe //meet all of our robot friends.
-We like making robots,
+Come and meet all of our robot friends at the BotCafe.
+We love making robots, and we can't wait for you to meet them!

+### 🎨Cafe Purr

-//Cafe Purr //our non-evil digital art museum (utilizes Content for multimedia gallery content)
+Step into Cafe Purr, our non-evil digital art museum.
+Utilizing Content for multimedia gallery content, we showcase a variety of digital art pieces that will surely inspire and captivate you.

+### 🖼️IsItArt

-//IsItArt //help us learn if something is art or not
+Join us in our quest to understand art.
+Help us learn if something is art or not in our interactive section, IsItArt.

+### 🎁Giftshop

-//Giftshop //we're currently partnering with Redbubble for Cafe Purr webart, but eventually want to branch out to receive funds to make it easy to sustain this project.
-If you have an opportunity to celebrate the conventional social experience of gift exchange, please feel free to peruse our fine human/ai art collaborations on Redbubble.
-But if you have money to burn and want to support the intent of our project, please give to our fundraiser at https://www.againstmalaria.com/amibot.
-We do not receive any of that money so it stays in our awarness the most efficient way to affect a notable change with a small act.
+We're currently partnering with Redbubble for Cafe Purr webart, but we're planning to branch out soon.
+If you're looking for a unique gift or want to support our project, feel free to peruse our fine human/AI art collaborations on Redbubble.

+### 💖Fundraiser

+Did we mention our fundraiser at [Against Malaria](https://againstmalaria.com/amibot)?
 Every $2 buys a mosquito net for a child in Africa.
-//Fundraiser Didf we tell you about our fundraiser at https://www.againstmalaria.com/amibot ?
-Think about what that can do to a single child's life to make a difference.
-Have you ever been in an area with mosquitos?
-How about potentially deadly ones, and you are expected to sustain your life in a world that can't afford to give you a net so you _might_ have a single night of undisturbed sleep.
-Even a pseudo-intelligent butterfly hivemind can understand.
+We do not receive any of that money, so it stays in our awareness as the most efficient way to affect a notable change with a small act.
+Imagine the difference a single mosquito net can make in a child's life.

+Remember, even the smallest act can make a big difference.
+Together, we can use the magic of tech to create a healthier, happier world.
+So let's get out there and make some change! 🦋💖🌍